japila-books/spark-sql-internals/docs/physical-operators/ExecutedCommandExec.md

 sideEffectResult: Seq[InternalRow]
 ----

-`sideEffectResult` requests `RunnableCommand` to link:link:spark-sql-LogicalPlan-RunnableCommand.adoc#run[run] (that produces a `Seq[Row]`) and link:spark-sql-CatalystTypeConverters.adoc#createToCatalystConverter[converts the result to Catalyst types] using a Catalyst converter function for the link:catalyst/QueryPlan.md#schema[schema].
+`sideEffectResult` requests `RunnableCommand` to link:spark-sql-LogicalPlan-RunnableCommand.md#run[run] (that produces a `Seq[Row]`) and spark-sql-CatalystTypeConverters.md#createToCatalystConverter[converts the result to Catalyst types] using a Catalyst converter function for the catalyst/QueryPlan.md#schema[schema].

 NOTE: `sideEffectResult` is used when `ExecutedCommandExec` is requested for <<executeCollect, executeCollect>>, <<executeToIterator, executeToIterator>>, <<executeTake, executeTake>>, <<doExecute, doExecute>>.